Director of Center for Integrative Psychotherapy, PC.

 - Diplomate, American Board of Professional Psychology (ABPP) - Behavioral & Cognitive Psychology

-- Diplomate, Academy of Cognitive Therapy (ACT) - Cognitive Therapist
+- Diplomate, Academy of Cognitive and Behavioral Therapies (A-CBT) – Certified cognitive-behavioral therapist (A-CBT)

-- Diplomate, Academy of Cognitive Therapy (ACT) - Consultant and Trainer in Cognitive Therapy
+- Diplomate, Academy of Cognitive Therapy (A-CBT) – Certified consultant and trainer in Cognitive-Behavior Therapy

 PA Board of Psychology, License # PS 015605